The Mall at Lexington Green

 The Mall at Lexington Green is a hybrid enclosed shopping mall and outdoor lifestyle center in Lexington, Kentucky.
-Adjacent to Target and Fayette Mall, Lexington Green is ideally located at the intersection of New Circle and Nicholasville Roads just north of the region's largest retail development.
-Lexington Green's signature cupolas and lakefront shopping provide an oasis in the midst of Lexington, Kentucky's busiest intersection.
+Adjacent to Target and Fayette Mall, Lexington Green is located at the intersection of New Circle and Nicholasville Roads just north of the region's largest retail development.

-Lexington Green is uniquely positioned as an upscale retail center.
+Lexington Green is positioned as an upscale retail center.
 Anchor tenants include Joseph-Beth Booksellers, one of the region's largest bookstores; LOFT; Evereve; White House Black Market; Chico's; Lululemon Athletica and Anthropologie.

 History

-The Mall at Lexington Green opened to the public on September 11, 1986 as a two-level hybrid enclosed mall and strip mall.
+The Mall at Lexington Green opened to the public on September 11, 1986, as a two-level hybrid enclosed mall and strip mall.
 From 1986 to 2007 the mall saw many different in and out tenants originally anchored by Disc Jockey Music, Joseph-Beth Booksellers, and Sears Homelife.
 The mall space was originally very vacant with only a few businesses inside of it, but that is no longer the case.
 The mall stayed this way until Joseph-Beth Booksellers was recognized by Greater Lexington Chamber of Commerce as the "1989 Small Business of the Year."
 This led to local development group Langley Properties acquiring the mall in the mid-1990s and convert most of the vacant upper and lower level spaces of the mall into space for the bookstore leaving only about seven enclosed spaces in the mall.
 By this time another anchor CompUSA moved into the old Joseph-Beth space.
 By the mid-2000s the mall began to lose many tenants.
 Sears Homelife closed and a furniture department was reincorporated into the main Fayette Mall store.
 The space was later renovated and occupied by Wild Oats Markets, and later changed to Whole Foods Market.
 CompUSA and Disc Jockey closed in 2007 leading many of the other tenants to close their doors as well.

 On April 1, 2011, Langley Properties announced that Jeffrey R. Anderson Real Estate, Inc would be handling leasing efforts as the mall will be redeveloped entirely into a lifestyle center.